Moputer/python/README.md

 # python
 Personal project about python

-## inatallation based on win10 and python3.7 pyspider
+## installation based on win10 and python3.7 pyspider

 Install phantomjs